telexintegrations/sales-agent/README.md

       ![Step 3: Email Validation](src/main/resources/static/sales-agent/2.png)
 4. **Company Information**:
-    - Users are prompted to specify the company they are targeting by starting their response with `Company:` (e.g., `Company: linkedin`).
+    - Users are prompted to specify the platform they are targeting to get leads.
+The Agent can search for leads from any of the following platforms `linkedin`, `x (formerly twitter)`, `stripe`, `google`.
     - Input is validated to ensure it follows the required format.

       ![Step 3: Company Information](src/main/resources/static/sales-agent/4.png)

 5. **Lead Type**:
-    - Users specify the type of lead they need by providing the lead's domain name (e.g., `linkedin.com`).
+    - Users specify the type of lead they need by providing the lead's domain name (e.g., `linkedin.com`, `x.com`, `google.com`, `stripe.com`).

       ![Step 4: Lead Type](src/main/resources/static/sales-agent/5.png)